Toloka/docs/en/template-builder/operations/select-areas.md

 ## Classify areas {#labels}

-You can allow users to select objects by type.
+You can allow annotators to select objects by type.
 For example, you may want all cars selected in the picture to be labeled as one type, and all road signs as another.

 ```json
 {